wp-plugins/jb-news-ticker/readme.txt

 <strong>Change Animation</strong>
 <pre>[jbticker id="5" theme="3" rounded="false" animation="slide"]</pre>

-<strong>Speacial Note: If you use more than one JB News Ticker shortcode in a same page or post so you must be used  different nimber id like id="1", id="2", id="3" etc. </strong>
+* Speacial Note: If you use more than one JB News Ticker shortcode in a same page or post so you must be used  different nimber id like id="1", id="2", id="3" etc.

 == Frequently Asked Questions ==